-Hmar groups demand investigation into killing of 3 persons in Assam, allege rights violations
+Assam: Hmar groups seek probe into deaths of 3 alleged militants, say they were ‘village volunteers’

 They were taken to a hospital where the police said they were soon declared dead.

-The Hmar Students’ Association, however, later said that the persons who died were not militants but “village volunteers who valiantly defended the Kuki-Zomi-Hmar villages against Meitei militants”.
+However, the Hmar Students’ Association said that the persons who died were not militants but “village volunteers who valiantly defended the Kuki-Zomi-Hmar villages against Meitei militants”.

-The student body alleged that the three persons, identified as Lallungawi Hmar, Lalbeikkung Hmar and Joshua, were “arbitrarily detained, taken to an undisclosed location and then brutally shot dead under circumstances that defy all principles of justice and human rights”.

-“The Assam Police’s claim of an encounter is riddled with inconsistencies and contradicted by compelling video evidence, which exposes the fabricated nature of their account,” said the student body.
+“The Assam Police’s claim of an encounter is riddled with inconsistencies and contradicted by compelling video evidence, which exposes the fabricated nature of their account,” alleged the student body.

 Expressing their “deepest outrage and sorrow”, the Hmar Students’ Association called for an urgent and impartial investigation into the three deaths.